are there risks to consider when raw feeding?

 To reduce the risk of choking, we consider the physical form and dimensions of the food:

-Choking is a risk with all foods that are small enough to lodge in the windpipe.
+Choking is a risk with all foods that are small enough to lodge in the airway or oesophagus.
 We recommend the following to reduce the risk of choking:

 - Feed only raw meaty bones that are large enough that they can NOT be gulped down in one piece.
 Your cat or dog should have to work their way through a meaty bone - not swallow it whole!
 For example: chicken necks suit cats and very small dogs well; however we advise against giving them to a Labrador (unless the necks are still attached to the whole frame).